snadi/GitHubClassroomMgmt/README.md

      python3 team_check.py

-     # For each student in the assignment pairs list
+     # For each student in the pairs.csv
      # This script will check if they join the correct team on GitHub

-     # It will also check if the team information in
+     # It will also check if the team information in roster.csv is correct
-     # GitHub Classroom roster is correct
      ```

    - The results will be printed out in the terminal and be saved to two files:

      - `problematic_students.csv`: compares the `pairs.csv` to the actual team memberships from the GitHub organization.
-     - `problematic_students_roster.csv`: compare the `pairs.csv` to the `roster.csv`.
+     - `problematic_students_roster.csv`: compares the `pairs.csv` to the `roster.csv`.

    - Sample `problematic_students.csv` (empty cell means student joined no team):